RikVoorhaar/blog/ASTRO_MIGRATION.md

 # Migration Plan: SvelteKit + mdsvex → Astro 6.4

-> Status: planning.
+> Status: in progress.
 Target: full migration of `rikvoorhaar.com` from SvelteKit 1.x /
 > mdsvex to Astro 6.4, in independently-buildable phases.
-Blog posts first.
-Visual
-> overhaul is explicitly deferred — get content live, then redesign.
+>
+> **Phase 0 (scaffold) is done.** Revised plan: before touching content, **rip Svelte /
+> SvelteKit / mdsvex out of the build entirely** (Phase 1) and **upgrade to Tailwind 4**
+> (Phase 2), so the toolchain is clean from here on.
+Blog posts (Phase 3) follow on that
+> clean foundation.
+Visual overhaul stays deferred.
+>
+> **Guiding principle: buildable at every stage, not shippable.** Each phase must end
+> with a green `astro build`.
+Intermediate stages are allowed to look broken/unstyled —
+> only the *final* result has to look good.

 ---